ananiabahru/AirBnB_clone/web_static/README.md

-AirBnB clone - Web static
+#this is a readme file to AirBnB clone - Web static